GUSecLab/smc-in-a-box-ansible/README.md

 ### Obtaining a list of GCP nodes

-*Note: you can skip the rest of this section and go to [The Recipes -- Where the Magic Happens](#the-recipes----where-the-magic-happens) if you have a current list of nodes.*
+*Note: you can skip the rest of this section and go to [GCP Preliminaries](#gcp-preliminaries) if you have a current list of nodes.*

 A critical file the list of servers, clients, and output party.
 Ansible will need this.